Hendrix-CS/csci151/labs/animation.md

 I recommend you start by deleting the if/else in the beginning of `update` in `RocketView`.
 Copy in the `Movement` class to the controller, and start slicing it up.
 It will be helpful to store a speed for the rocket, and a current Y value for the rocket, so you can update these variables in the `handle` loop.
 Be sure to make the buttons inactive while the rocket is moving.

-## What to Hand In

-Create a zip file of your edited AnimationDemo project.
-Submit the zip via Teams.
-Create a zip file of your edited RocketLauncher project.
-Submit the zip via Teams.

 ## Grading

 * To **Partially Complete** this lab, complete Step 1.